Affirmation: I appreciate my parents for giving me life. I contribute to the love and support of the people I consider the family of my heart.

 Across the globe, honoring parents and ancestors is a deeply rooted spiritual practice:

-• In many Asian cultures, filial piety is expressed through acts of respect, care for elders, and ancestor altars adorned with incense and offerings.
+• In many Asian cultures, filial piety is expressed through acts of respect, care for the elderly, and the veneration of ancestor altars adorned with incense and offerings.

 • In African traditions, ancestral reverence involves storytelling, drumming, libations, and invoking the guidance of those who came before.

-• In Latin American cultures, Día de los Muertos celebrates the lives of departed family members through vibrant altars, food, and remembrance.
+• In Latin American cultures, Dรญa de los Muertos celebrates the lives of departed family members through vibrant altars, food, and remembrance.

 Bonus Prompt: